ucpu/qasmint/README.md

 - all stacks and queues are empty
 - all tapes, if enabled, have one element, the value of the element is zero, and the pointer is set to point to the element (position zero)
 - all elements in all memory pools are initialized with zeroes, unless specified otherwise
-- the call stack is initialized with a call to _Main_ function

 A program may also be started with some explicit registers and some memory pools already populated with data, for example with decoded image pixels.